MichaelWiciak/GeneticAlgorithm/Analysis/results.md

 The mice are now actively trying to get to the cheese and are not just moving randomly.
 They are now following a path to the cheese and are trying to get to the cheese, the speed of them is variable.

 Part 3:
+For both, why i am doing these experiments, whats my design, quantify the performance (graphs again) and decide if its worth it. what are the advantages and disadvantages of it?
+Put in the seeds and parameter values.
+Keep seed the same 1. !!!

+a) so for this modify sensor in evo mouse/combine th etwo/ experiment with parameters.

+b) modify the neaural net, aka more layers, different initial values etc...

+Question 2: